Smooth varieties up to A^1-homotopy and algebraic h-cobordisms: - -cobordisms and rational smooth proper surfaces

 \begin{rem} Since separably rationally connected surfaces over an algebraically closed field $k$ are all rational, Theorem \ref{thm:surfaces} conjecturally provides (see Conjecture \ref{conj:epimorphism}) a complete classification of all $\aone$-connected or \'etale $\aone$-connected surfaces over such fields.
 By Corollary \ref{cor:aoneconnectednesssurfaces}, the classification of $\aone$-connected smooth proper surfaces is established if $k$ has characteristic $0$.
 Our proof will also show that any pair of $\aone$-weakly equivalent smooth proper surfaces are in fact $\aone$-$h$-cobordant by a series of $\aone$-$h$-cobordisms {\em without critical points}. \end{rem}

 \begin{extension} It seems reasonable to expect a statement similar Theorem \ref{thm:surfaces} to hold more generally.
-Indeed, if we modify the statement above by replacing the phrase ``finite set of points" by ``$0$-dimensional closed subscheme," it seems reasonable to expect the corresponding result to hold for $k$-rational smooth proper surfaces over an arbitrary field $k$.
+Indeed, if we modify the statement by replacing the ``finite set of points" by appropriate $0$-dimensional closed subschemes, we hope the corresponding result holds for $k$-rational smooth proper surfaces over an arbitrary field $k$.
 Slightly more generally, it seems reasonable to expect a classification result analogous to Theorem \ref{thm:surfacesversion1} for smooth proper $\aone$-connected surfaces over an arbitrary field $k$; see Corollary \ref{thm:surfacesfundamentalgroup}: recall that over non-algebraically closed fields, rationality is not the same as $\aone$-connectedness even for surfaces. \end{extension}

 \begin{lem} Let $k$ be an infinite field.
 Suppose $X$ is a smooth proper $k$-variety that is covered by affine spaces.
 Suppose $Y$ and $Y'$ are each of the form

 for specified collections of $k$-points $y_1,\ldots,y_n$ and $y'_1,\ldots,y'_m$.
 Then $Y$ and $Y'$ are $\aone$-weakly equivalent if and only if $n=m$ in which case they are in fact $\aone$-$h$-cobordant. \end{lem}